lryndavis/JS_WhiteLight/README.md

 * Implement user authentication
 * Utilize computed properties, services, and helpers

+##To Do

+* Eventually replace current Paypal payment system
+* Replace Bootstrap dropdown menu with a less glitchy version, possibly using an ember-cli addon
+* Product photos need to be reedited for size and entered into firebase in base64 format
+* Checkout system is still very alpha, needs more functionality including itemized invoices and dynamically generated shipping costs

 ##Known Bugs

 * As of 4.16.2016, user authentication is down due to an unknown bug that likely manifested during a merge.
 I am currently working on fixing this issue.
-* Product photos need to be edited for size and entered into Firebase in base64 to prevent slider image gallery sizing issue.
-* Dropdown menu will only close when clicked in dropdown component, will stay open if clicked elsewhere on the page.
-I am currently experimenting with implementing a ember-cli dropdown add on.
-* Checkout system is still very alpha and will be updated with improved functionality, including itemized invoices and dynamically generated shipping costs.
-* Views are a bit wonky on mobile; this issue is currently being remedied.

 ##Technologies Used